 Hire a skip bin or dumpster

-If you have 5 pam trees or more to be removed (or one larger canary island date palm or phoenix palm) then you might be better off getting a skip bin delivered and having the tree service company dump in there rather than letting them dispose of the waste.
+If you have 5 palm trees or more to be removed (or one larger canary island date palm or phoenix palm) then you might be better off getting a skip bin delivered and having the tree cutting service dump in there rather than letting them dispose of the waste.

 Again you will need to get two prices from the arborist to make sure it is going to be worthwhile.